FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/events/filecoin-ethdenver-2025.md

         discussions, and a chance to connect with some of the brightest minds in the space.
 This event is invite-only with limited seating, ensuring a high-value experience for all participants.
-    - title: " Solana Speed by OFFLINE x Storacha | ETHDenver 2025"
+    - title: "Solana Speed by OFFLINE x Storacha | ETHDenver 2025"
       start-date: 2025-02-26T16:00:00.000Z
       end-date: 2026-02-26T21:00:00.000Z
       description: